michaelharms/comcrawl/README.md

 ### What does _comcrawl_ offer?

-_comcrawl_ simplifies this process of searching and downloading from Common Crawl by offering a simple API interface you can use in ypur python program.
+_comcrawl_ simplifies this process of searching and downloading from Common Crawl by offering a simple API interface you can use in your python program.

 ## Installation